The

 DELIVERY OF AN INSTALLMENT FINANCING CONTRACT IN THE AMOUNT OF $185,273.00 WITH RBC CENTURA BANK TO FINANCE

-THE ACQUISITION OF CERTAIN EQUIPMENT FOR USE BY THE COUNTY OF ALLEGHANY,
+THE ACQUISITION OF CERTAIN EQUIPMENT FOR USE BY THE

 BE IT